dinoboards/yellow-msx-series-for-rc2014/msx/apps/esp8266/app-manual.md

 Use this command to retrieve a file using the ESP8266's internet connection.

 > Please note, TLS `https://` connection are supported, but there may be some sites that the ESP8266 module's is not capable of retrieving.
+Also the ESP8266 code does not validated the domain's certificate -- meaning requests are vulnerable to man-in-the-middle attacks.

 To Retrieve a simple webpage into a file called `home.htm`.